 Owen Sheer’s Marking Time is a sexual poem in which Sheers’ partner gets a carpet burn on her back from their love-making on the floor.
-It balances themes of sexuality and memory, combining them both in a nostalgic poem which reflects on the more lustful side of a relationship.
+It balances themes of sexuality and memory, combining them both in a nostalgic poem that reflects on the more lustful side of a relationship.

-The poem is split into two stanza of 7 lines each, with no regular rhyme scheme.
+The poem is split into two stanzas of 7 lines each, with no regular rhyme scheme.
 Some argue that the employment of a 14 line poem is a reflection of the typical form of love poetry, a sonnet.
 Yet, as the typical features of a sonnet (final rhyming couplet, rhyme scheme) are not present, it can be argued that the structure is a rebellion against the typical love form.
 This poem is not a poem of love, but lust, and due to this Sheers decides to only lightly reference the archetypical form, instead of embodying his poem through its structure.

 You can read the full poem here.

 The title is a summary of exactly what happens within Marking Time.